 The Center for International Education at Washington and Lee University will present a panel discussion on “Brexit and the Crisis of Democracy in Europe” on Nov.
 3 at 6 p.m. in the Stackhouse Theater in Elrod Commons at W&L. The discussion is free and open to the public.

-John Hazard, director of client services at Contently, will give the keynote address of the 57th Institute in Ethics in Journalism at Washington and Lee University on Friday, Feb.
-28, at 5:30 p.m. in Stackhouse Theater, Elrod Commons.
+Keith Woods, vice president of diversity in news and operations at NPR, will deliver the keynote address for the 62nd Ethics Institute in Journalism at Washington and Lee University on Nov.
+4 at 5:30 p.m. in Stackhouse Theater, Elrod Commons.

 Washington and Lee University’s Community Grants Committee would like to remind the community of its Fall 2016 proposal evaluation schedule.
 The deadline for submitting a proposal is 4:30 p.m. on Friday, Nov.
 4, 2016.

 The Mudd Center for Ethics at Washington and Lee University will host an interdisciplinary conference on “The Ethics of Environmental Valuation” on Oct.
 29, from 9 a.m.–5:30 p.m., in the Hillel Multipurpose Room (101).
 The conference is free and open to the public.

 Beth Macy, author and winner of more than a dozen journalism awards, will speak at Washington and Lee University on Nov.
 9 as the Fishback Visiting Writer.
 Her talk will begin at 5 p.m. in Stackhouse Theater, Elrod Commons.